wiredzenith/FallDetection/ProjectLog.md

 ### 21/10/19

-- continuing work on the [mern tutorial][l3], i have a login, and register page now i am planning to have the mer tutorial finished by the end of the week or Monday at the latest.
+- continuing work on the [mern tutorial][l3], i have a login, and register page now i am planning to have the MERN tutorial finished by the end of the week or Monday at the latest.

 ### 22/10/19